CroppedThrone/PublicAttendanceCheckBot/README.md

 ### /rename_user (newname: str, member: discord.Member, nickname: str)
 Renames the username of a user.
 If you use the member variable, it will rename the user in the attendance sheet.
 But also rename the user in discord.
 If you use nickname it will only change the username in the attendance sheet.
 You can only use one of these options in 1 command, not both.

+### /help
+Sends the github link for the publicAttendanceManager page, so you can always find everything back :D.

 ## Everyone

 ### /attendance